 Festival Prep

-Note: This page is for brewery and brewpub members to plan out preparations before beer festivals or other Guild events.
-If you are a member of the public looking for details on a festival, please see our Events page.
+This page is for Guild members participating in our events.
+If you are a member of the public, please find information about fests on our Events page.

 Festival Basics